0graph/QLearn/docs/source/about.rst

 ^^^^^^^^

 .. image:: _static/training-chart.svg
-   :alt: A flowchart showing the training steps for QLearn.
+   :alt: A flowchart showing the training process for QLearn.
 Includes steps for loading the data, training the model, and saving the model.
    :width: 600px
    :align: center